jstetich/DEP_Nutrients_sum/Analysis/DEP_Nutrients_Core_Sites_Analysis.md

 <img src="DEP_Nutrients_Core_Sites_Analysis_files/figure-gfm/ternary_data_quality-1.png" style="display: block; margin: auto;" />

-It is not obvious that he data flags here are causing a major change in how we might evaluate the data, so we move on.
+It is not obvious that the data flags here are causing a major change in how we might evaluate the data, so we move on.

 ##### Colored by Site